LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Operations.rst

       retval = SUNMatScaleAddI(c, A);

-.. c:function:: int SUNMatMatvecSetup(SUNMatrix A)
+.. c:function:: SUNErrCode SUNMatMatvecSetup(SUNMatrix A)

    Performs any setup necessary to perform a matrix-vector product.
    The return value is an integer flag denoting success/failure of the